 Toboggan runs – 7.5 km.

-For snowboarders: three fanparks, Intersport Kaiserpark in Ellmann, Wintergarten Snowpark in Zelle, Boarders Playground in Westendorf.
+For snowboarders: three fun parks, Intersport Kaiserpark in Ellmann, Wintergarten Snowpark in Zelle, Boarders Playground in Westendorf.

 How to get to Wilder Kaiser-Brixenthal from Munich

-The Wilder Kaiser-Brixental ski resort is the largest in Austria.
-Only about a hundred lifts.
-The resort is comfortable and moderately priced, in 2013 Wilder Kaiser was chosen as the best value ski resort in Austria.
-Heard various reviews about it, mostly positive, but it’s better to see it once than … In a word, early Saturday morning our car was speeding along the figure eight from Munich towards the Austrian border.
-Having bought a vignette at the gas station, then on the Autobahn to Kufstein and on to Wörgl, we drove like on autopilot.
-There we left on the E641 in the direction of Brixental / Brixen im Tahle and moved to the place using the navigator.
-Around 10 o’clock in the morning they were there.
+The Wilder Kaiser-Brixenthal ski resort is the largest in Austria.
+There are only about a hundred lifts.
+The resort is comfortable and reasonably priced, in 2013 Wilder Kaiser was chosen as the best ski resort in terms of price and quality in Austria.
+We heard different reviews about it, mostly positive, but it’s better to see it once than … In short, early Saturday morning our car was racing along the figure eight from Munich towards the Austrian border.
+Having bought a vignette at a gas station, we then drove along the autobahn to Kufstein and then to Wörgl as if on autopilot.
+There we got off at the E641 towards Brixental / Brixen im Tahle and were already moving to the place using the navigator.
+We were there at about 10 am.

-Although SkiWelt Wilder Kaiser Brixenthal is the largest ski resort in terms of area, the peaks here are not as high and steep as, for example, Sölden.
-The skiing area is within 2000 meters, the tracks are mainly blue and red.
-But here, even in cool weather, it is more comfortable to ride than at other resorts, the temperature is always a little higher than at three thousand.
+SkiWelt Wilder Kaiser Brixental, although it is the largest ski resort in terms of area, the peaks here are not as high and steep as, for example, in Sölden.
+The skiing area is within 2000 meters, the slopes are mostly blue and red.
+But even in cool weather it is more comfortable to ski here than at other resorts, the temperature is always slightly higher than at the three-thousanders.
 In terms of beauty, the mountain landscapes have almost no equal in Austria.

-The entire infrastructure of the resort is so well thought out, there are many lifts, and with comfortable comfortable chairs, both closed and free-standing.
-The lift ticket cost EUR 45 per person per day.
-For those who like to ride with the breeze, 8 rapid descents are offered.
-Then there are 3 tracks, where you can check the time you will go down.
+The entire infrastructure of the resort is so well thought out, there are many lifts, both with comfortable chairs, both closed and towable.
+The lift ticket cost 45 euros per person per day.
+For those who like to ride with the breeze, 8 high-speed descents are offered.
+Then there are 3 tracks where you can record the time it takes you to go down.
 But that’s not all.
 For those who want to look at themselves from the outside, there is even one track with a video recording.
 There is also a track for night skiing.

 Service and Après-Ski

-In Brixeny, tourist service is organized at a high-quality level, there is everything necessary for normal leisure and skiing.
+In Brixena, tourist service is organized at a high level, there is everything you need for normal leisure and skiing.
 As everywhere in resorts of this level, there is a ski school, including for children.
-For lovers there are toboggan runs and cross-country skiing.
+For fans, there are sled runs and a ski slope for cross-country skiing.

-Après-Ski at the resort is generally typical, there are many restaurants and spa centers, but the degree of night parties, according to rumors, does not go overboard here.
-But you can have a very high-quality dinner in the restaurant, delicious Tyrolean cuisine with dumplings and schnitzels.
-Everything goes well with a glass of mulled wine.
-In general, we can say that after good, non-stressful skiing, you get quite comfortable leisure time, it is not for nothing that this resort is occupied mainly by respectable Germans and Dutch.
+Après-Ski at the resort is generally typical, there are many restaurants and spa centers, but the degree of night parties, according to rumors, is not over the top here.
+But you can have a very high-quality dinner in a restaurant, delicious Tyrolean cuisine with dumplings and schnitzels.
+With a glass of mulled wine, everything goes to your satisfaction.
+In general, we can say that after a good, non-stressful skiing you get a completely comfortable leisure time, it is not for nothing that this resort is occupied mainly by respectable Germans and Dutch.

-For those who prefer active recreation: a complex with indoor and outdoor heated swimming pools and saunas, ice skating, squash, a bowling alley, curling, paragliding, equipped trails for winter walks and trekking, toboggan runs (3 km long in Zelle , in Brixen 2 tracks with a total length of 3 km).
-In Ellmau, the “Kaiserbad” sports and wellness complex is available to resort guests.
-Every Thursday in Elmau, “ski night” is held – this is skiing by the light of torches, performances of folk groups and a sea of mulled wine.
-In Itera, vacationers can admire the ancient castle and church.
-In Westendorf, you can take a tandem paragliding flight with an instructor.
-In Going, Itera, Zelle and Scheffau, tobogganing is allowed at night.
+For those who prefer active recreation: a complex with indoor and outdoor heated swimming pools and saunas, ice skating, squash, bowling, curling, paragliding, equipped trails for winter walks and trekking, toboggan runs (in Zelle 3 km long, in Brixen 2 tracks with a total length of 3 km).
+In Ellmau, the resort offers guests the Kaiserbad sports and recreation complex.
+Every Thursday in Ellmau, a “ski night” is held – skiing by torchlight, performances by folklore groups and a sea of mulled wine.
+In Iter, vacationers can admire the ancient castle and church.
+In Westendorf you can do a tandem paragliding flight with an instructor.
+In Going, Iter, Zelle and Scheffau it is allowed to ride toboggan runs at night.